williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

+	import cachedtrackobjs to AC130
+	add track "selected/count"?
-	manually create a bunch of playlists!!! w0000000000000!!!!! add links to trackSets at: profileIndex.html
-	figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL add/remove from [trackSet]
+	add links to all trackSets at: profileIndex.html figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL add/remove from [trackSet]
 	sort tracks (can you do it to currently playing songs?)